Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 images are either constructed with the aforementioned accommodations and/or are able to provide sufficient commands to the coordination/application commands to work with the Azure Batch compute node environment.

+As referred to earlier in this guide, Batch Shipyard now provides seamless MPI runtime integration with popular frameworks.

 ## Which to choose for MPI?
 Docker or Singularity?
 In the context of Batch Shipyard, both approaches are somewhat similar as